 False Relations in an English Town

-False Relations in an English Town: “Dalza’s basse danse meets the english cadence”
+False Relations in an English Town: “Dalza’s basse danse meets the english cadence”.

-Figure 1: The final cadence of False Relations in an English Town
+Figure 1: “False Relations in an English Town” Motif

 As far as I remember, in this improvisation I ripped off one of Joan Ambrosio Dalza’s basse danses or pivas.
 However, the main gist was to test out a final cadence with false relation; also known as “english cadence” in renaissance music.
-It might make sense in the future to relate this improvisation with the style of renaissance lute composers such as Luys Milan, but right now I will leave this post deliberately short.
-A few points for the future:

 - techniques by other renaissance composers to improvise on top of a drone or single-note bass,